Skip to main content

 Like the tuxedo itself, a formal shirt can have a sort of retro quality to it, but there’s some allowance for personal expression.

 • Color: White.
 Period.
 A shade of ivory might be acceptable.
-Anything else is “Black Tie Creative,” or cocktail wear.
+Anything else is “black-tie creative,” or cocktail wear.
 It’s the perfect contrast to the black tuxedo jacket.

 • Collar: The wingtip collar (as shown above) is the most formal version.
 It’s the one where a banded collar has two triangular points that point up and over the tie.
 The turndown collar, which is the version that you know from most dress shirts, has become a pretty common contemporary option.
-That also allows for any of those variations from spread to cutaway, etc., but definitely not a button-down.
+That also allows for any of those variations from spread to cutaway, etc., but not a button-down.

 • Front: Unlike a regular dress shirt, if you choose, a formal shirt can have a decorative element.
 Simple pleats are considered quite elegant, but a pique fabric adds some texture.
 The fluffy ruffles from the 1970s are still best left to costume parties.